6 minors, 1 adult arrested in connection to shooting in Rogers

 According to the Rogers Police Department (RPD), officers responded to a shooting call in the 900 block of North B St. just before 5:30 p.m. on Oct.
 6.

-When officers arrived, they found a boy with a head injury.
+When officers arrived, they found a boy with a head injury that had been caused by a blunt object according to police.
 As the investigation continued, a second boy was found in the 300 block of North 35th Street with multiple gunshot wounds, according to police.

 Detectives were able to determine through their investigation that the incidents were linked and that both were injured at the first address.